simonswu23/Scripts/README.md

 - Joker
   - permanent snatch effect, +1 prio to switch moves, steals/destroys items when making contact, steals the stat drops it inflicts
+  - (check) if item get stolen/destroyed only when using contact attack

+- Detritovore
+  - ground, water, and poison attacks restore HP instead of dealing damage
+  - (check) include in def nullsWater?

+- Massive Shell
+  - halves incoming damage if user's HP is over half

+- Gravitational Pull
+  - summons gravity while the user is active, foes who are lighter than the user cannot switch

+- Gravitational Flux
+  - summons gravity for 5 turns on entry, user is immune to gravity effects (is airborne, no evasion lowering, can use anti-gravity attacks) and inversely gains speed in gravity

 ## Items

 ### Updates

+- Utility Umbrella
+  - reduces holder's incoming damage when boosted by sun/rain, and ignores holder's outgoing damage reductions in sun/rain (no longer negatively harms user)
+  - (check) reducing incoming damage when boosted by sun/rain

+- Soul Dew
+  - x1.5 special attack and special defense if holder is latias or latios

 - Meganium Crest
   - Heals ALL friendly pokemon (including party pokemon) at the end of each turn
   - extends screens by 3 turns